LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 A Hall effect sensor utilises the Hall effect that occurs when current flows in a conductor that is exposed to a magnetic field.
 The sensor consists of a semiconductor material such as gallium arsenide or indium antimonide.
 Inside the sensor are Hall effect plates, which essentially consist of a thin layer of this semiconductor material. [@BJJ16]

-The figure \ref{Typical_block_diagram_of_a_digital_hall_sensor_sensing_chain_using_three_hall_plates.png} shows the internal structure of a digital Hall effect sensor as a block diagram.
+The Figure \ref{Typical_block_diagram_of_a_digital_hall_sensor_sensing_chain_using_three_hall_plates.png} shows the internal structure of a digital Hall effect sensor as a block diagram.
 The Hall effect takes place in the Hall plates.
 These are orientated differently depending on the axis inside the (+ic)s.
 In this case, it is a three-axis hall effect sensor.
 The output voltage generated by the Hall plates is then digitised by a (+adc).
 The values can then be read out via a digital interface.

 A key aspect of this selection is the preference for sensors with digital interfaces to facilitate implementation in the circuit layout since these kinds of sensors are easy to integrate compared to non-digital sensors, which require specific frameworks.
 The integration of integrated temperature sensors represents a significant enhancement that will later enable precise temperature compensation.